 Further, the red color doesn’t show a lot of dirt.
 We ride miles and miles over dusty roads, camp at sandy sites, and when it rains, the mud and rain sometimes make their way into the trailer.
 So far, we have yet to experience difficulty cleaning the bed.

-The Loft Wander Bed rolls up easily into a compact size, just like a sleeping bag, perfect for car camping or when we fly with Sora and carry it with us to lay at our feet during the flight.
+The Loft Wander Bed rolls up easily into a compact size, just like a sleeping bag, it’s the perfect size for car camping or when we fly with Sora and carry it with us to lay at our feet during the flight.
 The Velcro straps hold the bed together securely and they work great for when we want to attach the bed to something else, like a backpack if we’re going out backpacking.
 Further, the built-in handle makes it easy for toting around.

 One of the best features about this bed is that it is completely machine washable.
 We have tossed it into the wash many times throughout our journey and it comes out looking like new each time.
 As I mentioned above, it dries quickly afterward, and Sora has her bed back just a few hours later.

 The Kurgo Loft Wander Bed is so comfortable, that we use it ourselves, sometimes!
 The quilted ripstop fabric stuffed with poly fill makes it cozy for both human and pup.
 It’s perfect when we head to a park or want a cushioned place to sit at camp.
 Luckily, Sora is willing to share her space with us and is always game to snuggle together.

 The bed is lined with a non-slip, waterproof/water resistant bottom that keeps it from slipping around.
 This feature has been invaluable to us.
 Not only does it prevent the top from getting wet when we set the bed down in wet morning dew or after a rain, but we have used it to help Sora stay in place during serpentine car rides and to help her hop onto our own bed from slippery tile hotel floors.